-\paragraph{Organization and Overview} In \cref{sec :prelims}, we introduce the notations used in the paper.
-In particular, we define a {partial ordering} relation $\pordering$ among the polynomials that will be crucially used throughout the paper.
-In \cref{sec:upclose}, we characterize the set of head terms of the reduced Gr\"obner basis of a set $F$ as the minimal elements with respect to $\pordering$ of another set $\nonresidual_{F}$.
-This allows us to reason about the cardinality of reduced Gr\"obner basis in terms of the number of minimal elements of $\nonresidual_{F}$ with respect to $\pordering$.
+\paragraph{Organisation and Overview} In \cref{sec :prelims}, we introduce the notations used in the paper.
+In particular, we define a {partial ordering} $\pordering$ among the polynomials that will be crucially used throughout the paper.
+In \cref{sec:upclose}, for any monomial ordering $\monoorder$, we characterize the set of head terms of the reduced Gr\"obner basis of a set $F$ as the minimal elements with respect to $\pordering$ of another set $\mnonresidual(F)$.
+This allows us to reason about the cardinality of the reduced Gr\"obner basis in terms of the number of minimal elements of $\mnonresidual(F)$ with respect to $\pordering$.

-In \cref{sec:SEGB}, we construct a set of polynomials and a criteria on any monomial ordering that can produce a double exponential sized Gr\"obner basis for it.
-In \cref{sec:MonoOrder}, we show that the reduced Gr\"obner basis for this set of polynomials under the lexicographic ordering, degree-lexicographic ordering and weighted ordering can be of double exponential size.
-For this, we simply show that each of these orderings satisfies the identified criteria.
+In \cref{sec:SEGB}, we construct a family of polynomials and establish a criterion for a monomial ordering that can produce a double exponential sized reduced Gr\"obner basis.
+In \cref{sec:MonoOrder}, we show that the reduced Gr\"obner basis for this set of polynomials under the lexicographic ordering, degree lexicographic ordering and weighted ordering can be of double exponential size and degree.
+For this, we simply show that each of these orderings satisfies the identified criterion.

-We would also like to emphasize that, we prove the results by directly considering system of polynomials instead of {semi thue system} that was used in \cite{Huy1986,MM1982}.
-We believe this will provide a direct intuition into what parameters of the system of polynomials contribute to the double exponential blow-up.
+We would like to emphasise that we prove the results by directly considering system of polynomials instead of {semi-Thue system} that was used in \cite{Huy1986,MM1982}.
+We believe this will provide a direct intuition on what parameters of the system of polynomials contribute to the double exponential blow-up.